 The student portfolio grows over time, allowing users to carry it through their academic career.
 This is a great way for other teachers to see how the student has progressed over time – even showing how they worked to get the final result.

 So how does Seesaw for Schools work for students and teachers?

 - What is Adobe Spark for Education and How Does it Work?

 Seesaw for Schools allows students to work on a tablet or smartphone to create content that is automatically saved online within a personal profile.
 This can then be accessed by the teacher, via app or browser, to assess work from any location.

-The Seesaw Family app is a separate app that parents and guardians can download and sign-up for and then have access to the child's progress from then on.
+The Seesaw Family app is a separate app that parents and guardians can download and sign-up for and then have access to the child's continuing progress.

 Family communications can be managed and shared by the teacher for a secure and controlled level of content, so parents and guardians don't need to worry about being overloaded.